scottybarr/flask-lightning-talk/README.md

  - In Flask you have a jsonify method that takes a python dictionary or list, encodes it as JSON and sets the appropriate mimetype.
  - As you can see in Django, you have to do all of that yourself...

+# Interesting URL Route
+ - Similar to a simplified URL carhire route.
+ - Begins with a string indicating it's a results page.
+ - Defines a locale separated by a hyphen.
+ - a currency
+ - iata codes
+ - a driver age.
+ - We can provide types to the Flask route for each individual parameter to ensure URL validity.
+Flask will also convert these parts into the defined type when it passes these as parameters to the view method.